m-ld/timeld/packages/prejournal/README.md

 - `api`: API URL e.g. `https://time.pondersource.com/v1/` (required)
 - `client`: default timesheet "client" (for whom the work is being done; required)

-Configuration defaults may already be included in the gateway.
+Configuration defaults may already be included in the Gateway.
 Timesheet-specific configuration can also be included when adding the connector, see below.

 To activate the connector for a timesheet "my-work" (note this assumes authorisation and API defaults in the gateway).